blanklob/borre/README.md

 ## Bore
-- This a dice game made using Python.
+This is a dead simple Dice game made using Python.
+(School project 📖)

 ## Usage